 By far, you learned some basic information about both towers.
 And now, it’s time to start comparing them in terms of offered views, tourist attractions, and so on.

-Difference Between The Offered View from The Towers
+Difference In The Views from The Tokyo Towers Vs Tokyo Skytree

 Standing in the middle of the capital city, Tokyo Tower offers a gorgeous sweeping view of the surrounding metropolitan district.